The-OpenROAD-Project/TritonCTS/doc/Run_TritonCTS.md

     - _width_ and _height_ are float values specifying the core dimensions in um;
     - _num_sinks_ is an integer value specifying the number of sink regions;
     - _clkx_ and _clky_ are float values specifying the clock entry point in _um_;
-    - _gcellw_ and _gcellh_ are integer values specifying the GCELL sizes for routing in DEF database units;
     - _tech_ is an integer number specifying the technology node.
 The values 16 and 28 are currently available, corresponding to TSMC16 and ST28, respectively;
-    - _enable_pd_ is a boolean value.
-TritonCTS uses [PD-Rev](https://github.com/abk-openroad/PD-Rev) for routing the leaf-level if enable_pd is set to 1.
-Otherwise, TritonCTS uses [RST-T](https://dl.acm.org/citation.cfm?id=505366).

 - Add a "Dummy buffer" macro to your technology .lef file.
 You may do this by duplicating any buffer macro and renaming it as "DUMMY".